 It can be easy, when you have concerns with any type of acne, to focus on treating the acne and to start to neglect the other concerns your skin might have.
 We have to remember that breakouts often only affect a small part of our face.
 The rest still needs attention.
-Make sure you are following a skin care routine that is right for your unique skin.
-For more information, try out free skin profile tool at Jersey Beauty Company:
+You can help you skin the most, by making sure you are following a skin care routine that is right for your unique skin.

 To discover more about the skin care routine that would be best for your skin, try out free skin profile tool at Jersey Beauty Company.